 Picturing the Poles

 Beyond the asteroid belt lies Jupiter.
-Jupiter is the largest planet in the solar system— 11 times the diameter of Earth.
+Jupiter is the largest planet in the solar system.
+It is 11 times the diameter of Earth.
 Since 2016, a NASA spacecraft named Juno has been orbiting Jupiter.

-Jupiter spins faster than any other planet in the solar system—once every 9 hours and 55 minutes, compared to once a day on Earth.
-This rapid spin creates belts of gas that run from west to east across the planet.
-Juno took pictures of Jupiter’s north and south poles for the first time.
-These are very different from the rest of the planet.
+Jupiter spins faster than any other planet in the solar system.
+This rapid spin creates belts of gas that run from east to west.
+But Juno took pictures of Jupiter’s north and south poles.
 There are no gas belts there.
-Instead, the planet’s poles have vast, swirling storms.
+Instead, the poles have vast, swirling storms.

-This artist’s rendering shows how Juno looks as it orbits Jupiter.
+This drawing shows how Juno looks as it orbits Jupiter.

-There’s plenty of space to explore beyond Jupiter.
 In 2006, NASA launched a spacecraft named New Horizons.
-The spacecraft used Jupiter’s gravity to slingshot itself toward Pluto.
+It used Jupiter’s gravity to slingshot itself toward Pluto.
 Pluto is the ninth largest object that goes around the sun.

-Nine years after its launch, New Horizons flew past Pluto, showing us pictures of mountains three miles high.
-These mountains aren’t made of rock.
-They’re made of water-ice.
-Pluto is so cold that this substance is as hard as rock and can form tall mountains.
-This was an important discovery.
-Scientists want to know more about how these mountains formed.
+Nine years later, New Horizons flew past the dwarf planet.
+It showed us pictures of mountains kilometers high.
+The mountains were made of water-ice.
+Pluto is so cold that this substance is as hard as rock.
+It was an important discovery.
+Scientists want to know how the mountains formed.

-Voyager now explores interstellar space, as shown in this artist’s drawing.
+Voyager now explores interstellar space, as shown in this drawing.

 Arrokoth is far, far away.
 Believe it or not, some spacecraft have traveled even farther.
-For example, Voyager 1 and Voyager 2, which NASA launched in 1977.
+Voyager 1 and Voyager 2 were launched by NASA in 1977.
 Voyager 1’s mission was to fly by Jupiter and Saturn.
 Voyager 2 flew by Jupiter, Saturn, Uranus, and Neptune.

-Both spacecraft are now exploring interstellar space.
+Both spacecraft kept going.
+They are now really far away but are still sending data back to Earth.
+They are now exploring interstellar space.
 That’s the region between stars.
 This is the first time a spacecraft has gone into it to see what it’s like.

 Why do we explore the solar system?
 Because we are a part of it.
 We want to know more about the place where we live.
 Each mission teaches us more and shows us fascinating new places in space.